iamnotrandom565/v3-userstyles-scripts/README.md

 ## yt2010comments.user.css

-**Please note that it's currently still in Alpha, so things might be broken or unfinished.**
+**Please note that it's currently still in Dev, so things might be broken or unfinished.**

 This user style file is supposed to bring back the style of the old YouTube comments section style (around 2010 to 2012).
 It requires the Vorapis 3 extension to function, and it works best with StarTube's Aozora, Epic Panda or Cosmic Panda layouts with expCommentsFullWidth turned off.